TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

   - [ ] `chifra when` is per chain - can we test this?
 Would need time stamp from multiple chains
   - [ ] Does --sol option work for non-mainnet chains?
   - [ ] Does articulation work for non-mainnet chains?

 - [ ] Docs
   - [ ] ./docs/content/chifra/configs.md needs work

 - [ ] Other
   - [ ] What about the bytzantium hard fork -- is there block number specific behaviour? (probably -- for ETC for example)
   - [ ] What about 'status' on pre-byzantium receipts on non-main net chains?

 - [ ] Smart Contract
   - [ ] Needs chain id
   - [ ] Manifest can be customized as we wish
   - [ ] How can others participate?
   - [ ] Does it accept donations?
   - [ ] Will the smart contract be deployed on different chains?
 Will it have the same address?

 - [ ] `chifra init --chain unknown_chain` should fail gracefully

 - [x] Closed Issues
+  - [x] If the path contains `cache` or `unchained` or end with one one of the caches or index folders, fail without proceeding (not true -- let the user specify any path they want)
   - [x] The prefund values per chain are in the repo but not being used
   - [x] We need to use the `--chain` option when building paths
   - [x] Rename all path routines from `getXXXPath` to `getPathToXXX` so we can find them more easily